MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

-In this quickstart, you learn how to publish and consume Python packages using an Azure Artifacts feed from the command line in your local development environment.
+In this quickstart, you learn how to create an Azure Artifacts feed and use your feed to publish and consume Python packages from the command line in your local development environment.
+When you're finished, you have a Python package published to your feed and installed from your feed to your local development environment.

-In this quickstart, you:

-- Create a feed in Azure Artifacts.
-- Publish a Python package to your feed.
-- Install a Python package from your feed.

 To publish and consume packages in your Azure Pipelines, see [Publish Python packages with Azure Pipelines](../../pipelines/artifacts/pypi.md).